International & Exchange Students

 The TOEFL test is also required of degree seeking international student applicants.

 The TOEFL (Test of English as a Foreign Language) is required if your primary or fluent language is not English and you have not been taught primarily in English the past four years.
 The TOEFL helps the admission committee fully evaluate a student's competence in English.
-We look for a minimum score of 600 on the paper-based test or a minimum score of 100 on the internet based test.
+We look for a minimum score of 100 on the internet based test, or a minimum score of 25 on each of the three sections on the paper based test.

 The TOEFL is required in addition to the SSAT.
 Catlin Gabel will not accept the TOEFL Junior Test.
 Please have your scores sent directly to Catlin Gabel.
 Our school code for the TOEFL is 7621.